changqiong/changqiong.github.io/_pages/Services.md

 ### Journal
 * Journal of Systems Architecture (JSA) 2020-2024
 * IEEE Transactions on Parallel and Distributed Systems (TPDS) 2024
-* ACM Transactions on Architecture and Code Optimization (TACO) 2024
+* ACM Transactions on Architecture and Code Optimization (TACO) 2024,2025
-* Journal of Parallel and Distributed Computing (JPDS) 2023
+* Journal of Parallel and Distributed Computing (JPDC) 2023
 * IEEE Robotics and Automation Magazine (RAM) 2023
 * Applied Soft Computing 2023
 * Computer Vision and Image Understanding (CVIU) 2023